Range Map

 Key Features for GA Buyers

-Support and Community.
-Parts availability is strong and the International Cessna 170 Association maintains an active owner network, making maintenance research and parts sourcing more tractable than for many vintage types.
+- Support and Community.
+Parts availability is strong and the International Cessna 170 Association maintains an active owner network, which keeps maintenance research and parts sourcing manageable.

 Trade-offs